Santander, Spain: Cabo Machichaco explosions

-On 21 March 1894 a salvage diver working to salvage cargo from Cabo Machichacos wreck accidentally detonated about 11 tonnes of dynamite that were submerged in the after hold of the ship.
+On 21 March 1894 a salvage diver working to salvage cargo from Cabo Machichacos wreck accidentally detonated about 11 tonnes of dynamite that were submerged in the aft hold of the ship.
 18 people were killed and 11 injured.

+Spanish Civil War

+The initial uprising in Santander in 1936 by Nationalist forces was defeated, leaving the city in the hands of the Republican government.
+The coast of Santander was patrolled by Nationalist ships and the city was put under blockade.
+The Battle of Santander saw the city captured by Nationalist forces on 26 August 1937.
+There was a spate of executions of captured Republicans following the battle, with Adam Hoschild accounting for at least 1267 people executed following quick trials, 739 people executed without trial, and 389 dying of maltreatment in captivity in the weeks after the battle.

 Great Fire of 1941

 Santander fell victim to a great fire in 1941.
 Fanned by a strong south wind, the fire burned for two days.
 The fire started in Cádiz Street, next to the harbour, the Cathedral and the medieval quarter.
 The fire destroyed the Old Town Hall, Jesús de Monasterio and Vargas streets and Atarazanas square buildings.
 It led to a major change in the architecture of Santander, away from the older small stone and wood buildings with balconies to the enormous blocks of flats built during the reconstruction.

 There was only one casualty of the fire, a firefighter from Madrid killed in the line of duty, but thousands of families were left homeless and the city was plunged into chaos.
 The fire destroyed the greater part of the medieval town centre and gutted the city's Romanesque cathedral.